openid/fapi/FAPI_2_0_Baseline_Profile.md

  2. When using the `TLS_DHE_RSA_WITH_AES_128_GCM_SHA256` or `TLS_DHE_RSA_WITH_AES_256_GCM_SHA384` cipher suites,
  key lengths of at least 2048 bits are required.

-### Requirements for endpoints user by web browswers
+### Requirements for endpoints user by web browsers

 Endpoints for the use by web browsers